1. MTA Privacy Commitment

 Apart from the above disclosures, we will otherwise only use and disclose personal information with your consent (unless such uses and disclosures are required or permitted by law, including without limitation those prescribed by the APPs).

-MTA RTO is required to retain all records applicable to a person’s learning/training for a period of 30 years.
+MTA is required to retain all records applicable to a person’s learning/training for a period of 30 years.

 4. Storage and Security